DhunganaKB/RAG_GeminiAPI/README.md

-# Gemini File Search — Version1
+# File Search Tool in Gemini API

 This folder contains two variants of an incremental indexer and a small FastAPI query service: